 PIV RPs SHALL follow all of the requirements for RPs enumerated in [SP800-63C].

-The RP SHALL verify that all assertions received contain the requirements enumerated in Sec.
+The RP SHALL verify that all assertions contain all required elements as enumerated in Sec.
 6.2.
 The RP SHALL reject any assertion that does not meet these requirements.

 To minimize the amount of information sent to the RP, RPs SHOULD use just-in-time provisioning for the RP subscriber account, as defined in [SP800-63C], when possible.
 To avoid data duplication and synchronization issues, the RP SHOULD minimize the amount of data stored in the RP subscriber account.